-If you’ve ever taken one bite of that iconic crimson-colored chicken emerging from a clay tandoor oven — smoky, spicy, and succulent — then you know just how magical tandorri chicken can be.
-But what if we told you that you don’t need a special oven or a street-side vendor in Delhi to make it?
+If you've ever taken one bite of that iconic crimson-colored chicken emerging from a clay tandoor oven — smoky, spicy, and succulent — then you know just how magical tandoori chicken can be.
+But what if we told you that you don't need a special oven or a street-side vendor in Delhi to make it?
 In fact, with the right spices and techniques, you can recreate this legendary dish in your own kitchen.

 Table of Contents

-- Introduction to Tandorri Chicken
+- Introduction to Tandoori Chicken

 - The Essential Spice Mix for Authentic Flavor